-PointsBet Sportsbook is live in New Jersey, Iowa, and Indiana!
-Colorado, Michigan, and Illinois is launching soon.
+PointsBet Sportsbook is live in New Jersey, Iowa, Indiana, Colorado and Illinois!
+Tennessee, Virginia, and Michigan are on deck to launch soon.

 PointsBet is rewarding new players with a deposit match in free bets up to $250.
 This breaks down to: